bartuakyurek/AAFormer/README.md

 @TODO: Explain your code & directory structure and how other people can run it.

+Our main file is `main.ipynb` where we declare step by step code cells to run our code.
+Please refer to "Prepare Dataset" section's comments to review the steps of downloading and placing the dataset.
+PASCAL VOC2012 dataset can be downloaded [from here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar) and the SBD extension is provided by [here](https://drive.google.com/file/d/10zxG2VExoEZUeyQl_uXga2OWHjGeZaf2/view).
+Extract the SBD extension's "SegmentationClassAug" folder inside "VOC2012" folder, and put "VOC2012" folder inside a folder named "Datasets".
+Finally, "Datasets" folder should be in the "AAFormer" folder (which contains this repo's source) if you are working on Colab, or it should be in the same directory with "AAformer" (i.e. not inside of AAFormer) if you will run the notebook on your local.
+After setting up the dataset, you can run the notebook smoothly.

 ## 3.3.
 Results

 @TODO: Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.